retro16/acsi2stm/doc/firmware.md

 PIO variant with verbose output enabled.
 This mode is **extremely slow**.

-**Warning:** This firmware variant cannot be updated with `HDDFLASH.TOS`.
-You need to use the serial dongle instead.

 Compile-time options:

     #define ACSI_PIO 1
     #define ACSI_DEBUG 1
     #define ACSI_VERBOSE 1

 ## Which variant should I choose ?